Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Comparison to other decompositions

 In particular, the distance between forces $\mathscr{D}$, defined using relative entropy in Eq.~\eqref{eq:ddd3}, was instead defined using a generalized squared Euclidean norm,

-where $L\in\mathbb{R}_{+}^{\numedge\times\numedge}$ is a diagonal matrix with entries $L_{\rr\rr}=(\jjrr-\jjRrr)/\ffrr$. $L$ can be understood as a Onsager-type matrix that specifies a linear relationship between forces and net fluxes, $\jj-\jjR=L\ff$, thus we may term the decomposition as the \emph{Euclidean-Onsager decomposition}.
+where $L\in\mathbb{R}_{+}^{\numedge\times\numedge}$ is a diagonal matrix with entries $L_{\rr\rr}=\frac{1}{2}(\jjrr-\jjRrr)/\ffrr$. $L$ \newstuff{has been previously called the ``nonequilibrium conductance matrix''~\cite{vroylandt2018degree,raux2024thermodynamic}}, and it can be understood as an Onsager-type matrix that specifies a linear relationship between forces and net fluxes, $\jj-\jjR=L\ff$, thus we may term the decomposition as the \emph{Euclidean-Onsager decomposition}.
 Note that the factor 1/2 appears in our definition of $L$, but not in Ref.~\citep{kohei2022}, due to a minor change of convention (in this paper we consider reversible reactions as two separate reactions).

 Using Eq.~\eqref{eq:distons}, the overall EPR can be written as $\epr=\left\Vert \ff-\zz\right\Vert _{L}^{2}$.
 The housekeeping EPR and generalized potential may be defined via a Euclidean projection,